Building Science Digest

 Whether you’re an architect, contractor, or building science enthusiast, this episode will change the way you think about what’s beneath your feet.

-Thursday Oct 30, 2025
+Oct 30, 2025

 In this episode of Building Science Digest, we chat with Dennis Wilson, VP, ESG & Managing Director, Circular Economy Solutions North America at Saint-Gobain North America, to unpack one of the most important shifts in sustainable construction: the move from a linear economy to a circular economy.